joel-nambala/edaman-recipe/README.md

-# edaman-recipe
+# Edaman recipe

 Search recipes using a name or ingredient.
+I created this application using vanilla JavaScript and data from an external API called edaman